MilesAlmond/Competitions/Showcode - Unicode/README.md

 ## How long do the challenges take?

-Each challenge should take around an hour to complete.
+Each challenge is designed to take around an hour to complete.

 ## How do you win?